kubernetes/contributor-site/content/en/blog/2026/wg-device-management-spotlight.md

 - Europe/Americas: Tuesdays at 8:30 AM PT (biweekly)
 - Asia/Europe: Wednesdays at 9:00 AM CET (biweekly)

-Meeting notes, agendas, and recordings are all publicly accessible (links available from [https://www.kubernetes.dev/community/community-groups/wg/device-management/](https://www.kubernetes.dev/community/community-groups/wg/device-management/#meetings)).
+Meeting notes, agendas, and recordings are all publicly accessible (links available from [Device Management page](https://www.kubernetes.dev/community/community-groups/wg/device-management/#meetings)).
 You can get a feel for the work in progress before attending your first meeting.

 On Slack, find us in `#wg-device-management` on the Kubernetes Slack workspace.
 That's the best place for quick questions or to introduce yourself.